urakymzhan/TS-basics/basics-1/README.md

 ## TYPE INFERENCE: Typescript guesses the type

 - if declaration and initilization are on the same line TypeScript will figure out type of variable.
-- When to use 'Alwyas'
+- When to use - Always

 ```
 const color = 'red;